 There are really no rules here – you could spend your time doodling, or writing down your bucket list, concocting a recipe you’d like to try, or sketching out a plan to re-arrange your living room.
 What you’re putting on the page doesn’t matter (so don’t get caught up in feeling it needs to look like a perfectly composed bullet journal) as long as you’re walking away feeling inspired and invigorated.

-It Creates a Record that is Uniquely Yours
+Journaling Creates a Record That Is Uniquely Yours

 Though the process of journaling is hugely beneficial to staying grounded and working through big feelings in real time, the record it leaves is just as important.
 Though the unusual time we all find ourselves in at the moment certainly deserves documenting, so do all of the little things in your life.
 Looking back on your journal entries weeks, months, and years from now can help contextualize your current headspace and measure how far you’ve come.
 It also allows you to approach your past self from a place of kindness and nostalgia, which is a huge step forward when it comes to minimizing negative self-talk.